Mintot/wilsite/README.md

 * Go to "Insert" tab.
 * Only fill the "Username" field.
 It can be any string as you'd like.
 * Navigate yourself to the bottommost part of the page and click "Go" (the one beside "Reset").
-* Now go back to [your site](localhost:8080/signin), place your username, fill up more fields, and click "Submit".
+* Now go back to "[your site]/signin", place your username, fill up more fields, and click "Submit".
-* Now you can go to booking via [this site](localhost:8080/booking).
+* Now you can go to booking via "[your site]/booking".

 ## Contact Us
 Should you have concerns, we are reachable via the following: